HighMacGuy/DDNS53/README.md

 ```

 NOTE: __127.0.0.1__ is an example.
 Each server's local IP address is UNIQUE and YOU MUST manually retrieve it.
 Usually the values start with __192.168.1.2__, but it could depend on each server.

-NOTE 2: The capitalized words inside the URL are the variables you need to replace for this script to work.
+NOTE 2: The capitalized words in-between the URL are the variables you need to replace.
+Follow the examples above!

 ## Credits and Appreciation
 The idea for this script came from [Holger Eilhard](http://holgr.com/)'s php-ddns53 and the required library comes from Dan Myers's [Amazon Route 53 PHP Class](http://sourceforge.net/projects/php-r53/).
 Please credit them for their work and appreciation.
+Thanks!